Join the MILLO Group

 Undergraduate Students

-Please do your homework before completing the form.
+Please do your homework before submitting your interest.
 We are an hardware and software engineering lab with applications in marine biology.
 As such, we are interested in students with strong technical skills and coursework in math, physics, data science, computer science and/or engineering beyond an introductory level.
+We work with large datasets or instrumentation.
+We do not work directly with marine animals.

 As above, Dr. Pagniello will not respond to email inquiries about opportunities.